Can I play ANY song on a 3-string guitar?

 What is the minimum age recommendation for Loog Guitars?

-We recommend the Loog Mini for children 3 and up, and the Loog Pro for kids 8 and up.
+We recommend the Loog Mini for children 3 and up, the Loog Pro for kids 6 and up, and the Loog Pro VI for kids 9 and up.

 Is The Loog Guitar only for kids?

 Absolutely not.
 We designed them for kids, but even the Loog Mini is certainly suitable for just anybody who likes to play guitar.
 We count parents, grandparents and even pro guitarists as some of our most loyal customers.

 How do you tune a Loog Guitar?

 Loog Guitars use the same first three strings -and tuning- of a six-string guitar.
 This is why everything you learn on a Loog can later be applied on a standard guitar.

 Now, Loog Guitars are all about exploration, so you can also use other string-configurations and tuning if you want to: Open A, Open G… whatever works for you.

 Do you offer a Left-handed Loog?

 Yes!
 Actually we just launched the Loog Mini Left-handed, here's the link for the Left-handed Mini Acoustic

 Should a beginner start with the acoustic model first and only then move to an Electric Loog?